The tech world suffers from a disproportionate lack of inclusion and diversity.

 Remember: the only way you can get a true grip on how well you’re doing is to ask for feedback.

-That’s why we make sure our organisers have everything they need in order to build and nurture a diverse and rich community for their hackathons.
+That’s why we make sure our organizers have everything they need to build and nurture a diverse and rich community for their hackathons.

-From flexible team formation to smarter collaboration tools, Eventornado equips hackathon organisers with tools that genuinely help them build a rich community and maximise their impact.
+From flexible team formation to smarter collaboration tools, Eventornado equips hackathon organizers with tools that genuinely help them build a rich community and maximize their impact.

-Get started with your free demo today to discover how easy organising your next hackathon can be!
+Get started with your free demo today to discover how easy organizing your next hackathon can be!

 Request a demo, and we'll have you set-up in no time.